Introduction To C++

 Advantages and Disadvantages of C++

-- C++ is a very efficient language which is fast and reliable.
+- C++ is a very efficient language that is fast and reliable.

 - C++ makes it easier to learn other programming languages as well.